Function Composition Definitions Flashcards | Channels for Pearson+

 Function Composition

-Process of creating a new function by substituting one function into another, often written as f(g(x)).Composite Function
+Process of creating a new function by substituting one function into another, resulting in a combined operation.Inside Function

-Resulting function formed when the output of one function becomes the input of another.Inside Function
+A function formed by applying one function to the results of another, often written as f(g(x)).Notation

+A symbolic way to represent function composition, such as f(g(x)) or (f ∘ g)(x).Domain

-Set of all input values for which a function or composite function is defined, considering all restrictions.Restriction
+The set of all input values for which a function or composite function is defined, considering restrictions from both functions.Restriction

-Condition that limits the allowable input values for a function, often due to operations like division or square roots.Notation
+A limitation on the input values of a function, often due to operations like division by zero or square roots of negatives.Evaluation

-Standardized way of representing mathematical concepts, such as f(g(x)) or (f∘g)(x) for composition.Evaluation

-Reverse process of composition, expressing a single function as a combination of two or more simpler functions.FOIL Method
+The process of expressing a composite function as two or more simpler functions whose composition yields the original.FOIL Method

-Technique for expanding products of binomials, often used when simplifying expressions in function composition.Square Root
+A technique for expanding the product of two binomials, often used when simplifying composed functions.Shortcut Method

-Mathematical operation that finds a value which, when multiplied by itself, gives the original number; introduces domain restrictions.Fraction

-Expression representing division, where the denominator cannot be zero, affecting the domain of functions.Simplification
+An approach to evaluating composite functions by first evaluating the inside function at a value, then plugging the result into the outside function.Simplification

-Process of reducing a mathematical expression to its most concise and manageable form.Polynomial
+The process of reducing a function or expression to its most basic or compact form, often after composition.Square Root Restriction

+A domain limitation that arises because the expression under a square root must be non-negative.Fraction Restriction

+A domain limitation that occurs when the denominator of a fraction cannot be zero.Polynomial